Updated May 2020

 Common Kentico 12 FAQs

-Yes, unfortunately any site built on anything other than Kentico 12 MVC will need to be fully rebuilt by 2022 since the technology is entirely different.
-Starting in 2022, Kentico will no longer support non-MVC technology (meaning hot-fixes will no longer be an option).
+Yes, unfortunately any site built on anything other than Kentico 12 MVC will need to be fully rebuilt since the technology is entirely different.
+Starting in 2023, Kentico will no longer support non-MVC technology (meaning hot-fixes will no longer be an option).
 Additionally, upgrading will not be an option since portal engine support will also not be available.

 Since all of the work ZAG does is custom, we will be happy to discuss your specific project requirements and provide you with a quote.
 If you are keeping your existing design and copy and simply rebuilding, the cost will be less than if you will be making any design or strategic modifications.